-Amounts received or receivable from grant agencies are subject to audit and adjustment by grantor agencies, principally the federal government.
+Amounts received or receivable from grant agencies are subject to audit and adjustment by grantor agencies, principally the federal government or the state of Florida.
 Any disallowed claims, including amounts already collected, may constitute a liability of the applicable funds.
-The amount, if any, of expenditures that may be disallowed by the grantor cannot be determined at this time, although the Town expects such amounts, if any, to be immaterial.
+The amount, if any, of expenditures (or expenses) that may be disallowed by the grantor cannot be determined at this time, although the Town expects such amounts, if any, to be immaterial.

-TOWN OF ZOLFO SPRINGS, FLORIDA BUDGETARY COMPARISON SCHEDULE - GENERAL FUND NON-GAAP BUDGET BASIS FOR THE YEAR ENDED SEPTEMBER 30, 2016
+TOWN OF ZOLFO SPRINGS, FLORIDA BUDGETARY COMPARISON SCHEDULE - GENERAL FUND NON-GAAP BUDGET BASIS FOR THE YEAR ENDED SEPTEMBER 30, 2018